Echo-Stream/echostream-terrafy/README.md

 # echostream-terrafy

-EchoStream provides a graphical way to design, build and update processing an integration networks in real time.
+EchoStream provides a graphical way to design, build and update processing and integration networks in real time.

 However, there are teams that wish to manage all resources (EchoStream and others, such as